ibm-cloud-docs/sell/tutorial-onboard-broker.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center > My products**.
 1. Select the service that you're onboarding.
 1. From the Brokers page, click **Add broker**.
+1. Enter the programmatic name for your broker and the URL at which your broker is reachable.
+1. Select the authentication scheme to use when verifying the identity of the client that interacts with the broker.
+You can select from basic, bearer, and bearer cloud resource name (CRN) schemes.

+    Basic credentials-based authentication is deprecated and will no longer be supported in the future due to security reasons.
+Use bearer authentication for continued access instead.
+    {: deprecated}

+1. Select the broker type.
+1. Enter the username for broker authentication.
+If you selected bearer authentication in the previous step, `apikey` is automatically entered for you as a username.
+1. Enter the password for broker authentication.
+If you selected bearer authentication, enter the API key.

+    For the bearer CRN authentication scheme, username and password information are not needed.
+    {: note}

+1. Click **Save**.

+### Authentication schemes for brokers
+{: #authentication-scheme-broker}

+When you add a broker in Partner Center, you can select from the following three authentication schemes to verify the identity of the client that interacts with the broker:

+Basic
+:    Basic authentication involves providing a username and a password, which are sent with each request to verify the client's identity.
+This method is less secure and not recommended as the credentials are sent repeatedly with every request.

+Bearer
+:    This is a token-based authentication method, in which you provide `apikey` as the username, and the API key value as the password.
+After providing this information, the broker authenticates and exchanges the API key to a JWT token.
+Then, the token gets passed to the broker where the broker validates the user identity and whether the token is valid.

+Bearer CRN
+:    In this method, the resource controller generates an IAM token with the identity of the broker CRN it is connecting to.
+Services authorize the call in their broker application by verifying that the identity of the caller matches the CRN of their respective broker.
+No API key and API key rotation are required in this method.

 ## Set up {{site.data.keyword.cloud_notm}} SSO
 {: #broker-sso}